Skip to Main Content

 Evening:

 Orientation.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
+Meals are served as a buffet and include a variety of options to meet most dietary needs and preferences.
+If you have a required dietary restriction that will be difficult to accommodate by self-selecting items from the buffet, a special plate (chef's choice) will be prepared for you.
+If a special plate is served, the buffet items will not be available in addition to the special plate.
+Please only indicate required dietary restrictions if you would like a special plate prepared for you.
 Periods in the daily schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Activity Note

-Getting on/off a tram; walking up to 1/4 mile over a flat, even surface, standing in Historic District.
+Walking up to 1/4 mile over a flat, even surface, standing for 20-30 minutes.

 Breakfast: